ibilalkayy/full-path/web-development/backend.md

 # What Is a Back-End Developer?

+Web development activities that are done at the back end of programs are referred to as back end development.
+Back-end development covers server-side web application logic and integration and activities, like writing APIs, creating libraries, and working with system components instead of frontend development, which focuses on customer-facing services and programs.

+Backend developers build code that allows a database and an application to communicate with one another.
+Backend developers take care and maintain the back-end of a website, Including databases, servers, and apps, and they control what you don't see.

+A backend developer's job entails focusing on website architecture, scripting, and writing code that communicates between the website’s database and the user's browser.
+Data consistency and integrity must be ensured.

 # What does a backend developer do?

 Backend developer are in charge of the proper functioning of a web application.
 They write logical code to implement the functionality and enhance the speed and efficiency of a web app.